jamiew/jamiedubs.com/index.md

  Internet Famous Class,
  <a href="http://occupyinter.net">occupyinter.net</a>,
  FuckFlickr,
- Kanye Rant Detector,
+ the Kanye Rant Detector,
  and <a href="http://fffff.at/author/jamie">many more</a>.

-<p>Here's the crew with the fake Google Street View car we built:</p>
+<p>Here's the crew with the fake Google Street View car we built in 2015:</p>
 <p><img src="images/fat-lab-group-shot.png" />

 <p><img src="images/fat-diagram-500px.jpg" width="100%" />